Agriculture

 Canopy Management

 Canopy management in pomegranate cultivation is critical for balanced growth and development of fruits.
-It involves training and pruning of plants after 6 – 8 months of planting.
+It involves the training and pruning of plants after 6 – 8 months of planting.

 Inter-cropping